 Puffins have been hunted by man since both species have existed.
 They provided a vital source of food through the centuries for the locals in this harsh climate.
 The birds were caught for their meat and eggs, while their feathers were used in bedding.

 Iceland’s largest puffin colony in the Westman Islands was almost entirely gone around 1900, due to overharvesting.
 Thanks to some long periods of hunting bans on, the colony succeed in recovering fully.

 Today, Atlantic puffins are protected by legislation in most countries, except for Iceland and the Faroe Islands.
 Strict laws prevent them from over-exploitation and hunting is maintained at a sustainable level in these two countries.

 Not only human hunters, but rats, mice, and arctic foxes are also a danger to the puffins.
 They eat the eggs and the young chicks, leading to a lack of breeding success for the puffin colony.
 Besides, the increasing population of the rabbits endangers the puffins’ habitat too, since the bunnies like to nest in their burrows.
 Overfishing and serious sea pollution, like oil spills, can also endanger the survival of these beloved birds.

 Firstly, check out our puffin map and choose the location.
 If your plan is to join a puffin tour, you will surely find instructions in the tour description.

 If you decide to drive yourself, make sure you have checked the weather and road conditions, and also check your car will be suitable for the drive you are planning.
 There are places, for example, the Látrabjarg cliffs, which are not so easy to access because not all of the journey can be completed on paved roads.
-So, you also need to make certain that your car is insured for use on roads which are not asphalted.
+So, you also need to make certain that your car is insured for use on roads that are not asphalted.

 Make certain your gear, your clothing, and boots, will be compatible with the weather forecast and the likely underfoot conditions.
 Approaching the puffin watching points often requires hiking – with Iceland being Iceland, you can expect rapid weather changes at any time.
 Sturdy, waterproof boots and rain gear are a necessity for any puffin-watching trip.